 We hope that the above information will help you make it through this winter season injury-free.
 If you do need our help please contact us and we will help you get back on your feet.

-Ever since we discovered the slow-mo feature on the new iPhone we have been having a lot of fun with it as you can see from the video below.
+Ever since we discovered the slow-mo feature on the my iPhone we have been having a lot of fun with it as you can see from the video below.